 Facial recognition can be used for associating memberships with a picture instead of a plastic card.
-This is how facial recognition works in NP Entertainment.
+This is how facial recognition works.

 Let’s go to Business Central and see some of the data all this has created.
-In Business Central, navigate to “Departments”, then ”Member” in the ”Retail Add Ons” section.
+Navigate to “Departments”, then ”Member” in the ”Retail Add Ons” section.
 And finally ”MCS Faces”.
 This leads to a page where all the images taken by the facial recognition feature are stored.
 Amongst other things you can see the program’s guess at the gender and age of the members.
 Which as an example can be used for creating targeted marketing content.